Dublin's creative genius shines at weekend markets and in suburban villages where you'll uncover funky designs, vintage gems and gourmet stalls

 Rathgar Village is another distinctive old village that's home to quaint shops, boutiques and restaurants, offering a timeless feeling of village life in Dublin with a 150 year old church and a wonderful bookshop/café, two traditional butchers, old pubs Comans (2 Terenure Road East, Dublin 6, +353 (1) 490 3501) and The Rathgar (formerly the 108, Terenure Road East, Rathgar, Dublin 6), wine shops, 69 Bistro (69 Orwell Road, Rathgar, Dublin 6, +353 (1) 4922 444) and Bijou restaurant (7 Highfield Road, Rathgar, _353 (1) 4961518).
 Beuys & Beuys (99 Rathgar Road, Rathgar, Dublin 6; www.beuysandbeuys.com) is a fantastic boutique offering designer labels in a homely space; all ten minutes in a taxi from Dublin city centre.

 Exquisite boutiques, independent stores and thrilling weekend markets are waiting to be discovered throughout the towns and villages outside Dublin.
 Malahide, Dun Laoghaire, Blackrock and Dalkey are just some of the places that offer you a more relaxed, more scenic and alternative shopping experience where you’ll meet interesting and genuine locals to make your stay more memorable.

 More expert advice on Dublin

-For suggestions on where to stay in Dublin, see my Dublin hotels page.
+For suggestions on where to stay in Dublin, see my Dublin Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Dublin page.